jackpay/cascadePy/README.md

 The installation instructions for the toolkit can be found below and a brief summary of each module can be found in the accompanying Wiki.

+# Citing this work
+If you intend to use this toolit, please use the following citation:

 # Installation instructions

 ## Prerequisites